JUMP TO:

 So, no?

-Ok, let’s go on a field trip them to the Treasure department’s website and see if we can find the list from OFAC.
+Ok, let’s go on a field trip then to the Treasury Department’s website and see if we can find the list from OFAC.
 I’ll save you a crap-ton of bumbling around.
 The main page you need is this one.
 Or, maybe this one.
 This first lists *MASSIVE* PDF files full of every possible sanction type.
 There are dozens of countries on the list.
 But the level of sanctions varies by country.
 For example, China is on the list, but it does not prohibit regular business transactions.
 As are plenty of countries in Africa and the Middle East, again, which don’t prohibit most business transactions.
 The best I could easily discern was a list from Oregon State University, that seems to indicate it’s: Cuba, Iran, North Korea, and Syria.

 Figuring out exactly which list Strava is using to decide would be very helpful.
 But alas, I already asked that.
 Which begs the question: Why can’t they provide it, and state it simply, on some support site?
-Further, why on earth would a user be banned, as opposed to having their activity hidden.
+Further, why on earth would a user be banned, as opposed to having their activity hidden?
 If Strava’s goal is to hide that data source, simply hiding the activity would solve that.

 In fact, years ago, Strava did actually show data from North Korea.
 There’s an old Reddit thread on it.
 And there was even a Segment at one point.
 None seem to exist today.